 Stories have the power to change the world … they inspire us, teach us, connect us.
-This is the thirty-seventh installment in the “Stories That Change The World” series.
+This is the thirty-eighth installment in the “Stories That Change The World” series.

 Caitlin J. Stout is an out and proud gay Christian, doing her best to navigate faith and friendship while attending a non-affirming evangelical university.
 She has her own blog where she writes about the joy, pain, anger, and beauty of being #FaithfullyLGBT.
 Caitlin originally posted this piece on her own blog.
 I am sharing it here with her permission.
 I love the way she lays her heart open and shares so transparently.
 She doesn’t have all the answers but she gives us a lot to think about and reflect on.
 Her stories are powerful because they are real and true.
 Her stories are changing hearts and minds.
 Her stories are changing the world.